cairo-book/cairo-book/src/ch06-01-generic-functions.md

 }
 ```

 The `largest_list` function compares two lists of the same type and returns the one with more elements while dropping the other.
-If you compile the previous code, you will notice that it will fail with an error that says there are no traits defined for droping an array of a generic type.
+If you compile the previous code, you will notice that it will fail with an error saying that there are no traits defined for droping an array of a generic type.
 This happens because in order to drop an array of `T`, the compiler must first know how to drop `T`.
 This can get fix by specifiyng in the function signature that `T` implements the drop trait.

 ```rust
 use array::ArrayTrait;